surak/wikipedia-random-to-facebook/README.md

 - Press shift-tab (my safari ends up somewhat in the avatar shit after pasting text)
 - Presses enter
 - Closes tab

+## How to use

+Clone this repo, open the folder on automator, and change the "Get specified URLS" to the url of a comment: something like this: https://www.facebook.com/user/posts/NUMBER?comment_id=NUMBER&reply_comment_id=NUMBER&notif_id=NUMBER&notif_t=comment_mention&ref=notif

+- You have to obviosuly figure the comment url yourself.